mrmartin/parallel_texture_synthesis/README.md

 Implements the 2005 paper by Lefebvre and Hoppe (Lefebvre, Sylvain, and Hugues Hoppe.
 "Parallel controllable texture synthesis."
 ACM Transactions on Graphics (ToG).
 Vol. 24.
 No. 3.
 ACM, 2005.) in Matlab.

-Includes the Gaussian Stack approach of section 3.1, without acceleration and optimisation.
+Includes the Gaussian Stack approach of section 3.1, including the bells and whistles of coherent synthesis and k-coherent search.

+No parallelism or optimisation.